 To avoid this from happening, we have a couple of tips on how to spot them and get rid of before things get out of hand.
-Watch our video below on how to get rid of bugs on pepper plants:
+Watch our video above on how to get rid of bugs on pepper plants.

 These horrific pests that have long antennae and short cornicles extending from their behind are commonly found on the underside of leaves, stems, and new growth.
 They will come in all shapes, sizes, and colors which can make them difficult to identify, especially when they lay eggs.
 They will lay eggs on the underside of leaves, hiding in plain sight but if you get a light or use the sunlight against them – shadows of the bug will be casted.
 Not only will you need to search for eggs, the aphids travel in large groups which are very small to see, so they can be overlooked.

 We highly recommend keeping an eye out for this type of pests and especially winged Aphids.
 These unholy abominations will fly to new plants or sections of your garden, spreading the infestation.
 It’s not really nice when a bug we dislike just to start to fly, right?

 What Damage Can Aphids Cause, and What Can You Do?

 They can attack the plant by sucking out the nutrient rich sap in the leaves which can then leave dark spots.
 Because of this, they stunt plant growth and kill your plants.
 We have a few tips on what you can do when you see these monsters.